o-jasper/Various/just_putting_it_out_there/readme.md

 Nonsense generator!
-Yet another of a the very same kind.
+Yet another of the very same kind.

 I am actually all for "putting things out there" it is only *potentially* dumb!